dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 <img class="smaller" src="assets/Ethereum.png">
 <figcaption><a href="https://iconarchive.com/show/cryptocurrency-flat-icons-by-cjdowner/Ethereum-ETH-icon.html" class="imageSource">(Image source)</a></figcaption>

 In late 2013, Vitalik Buterin described Ethereum in a white paper.
-The project was created with the purpose of building decentralized applications and during its initial founding and development it had some extremely prominent leaders of other projects on board, among those Gavin Wood and Charles Hoskinson both founders of similar projects with different approaches to smart contracts.
+The project was created with the purpose of building decentralized applications and during its initial creation and development it had some extremely prominent leaders of other projects on board, among those Gavin Wood and Charles Hoskinson both founders of similar projects with different approaches to smart contracts.

 The Ethereum blockchain had a specific advantage over the Bitcoin blockchain in that it could host smart contracts as opposed to just addresses.
-Smart contracts are essentially a script, the script's functions can be called from a web interface that connects to the blockchain through a javascript library called web3.js through a local or remote ethereum node.
+Smart contracts are essentially a script deployed on the blockchain, the script's functions can be called from a web interface with a web3 wallet like Metamask or Tally.
 Allowing for the creation and execution of applications that interact with the blockchain.

 The result of this is a robust ecosystem of mostly financial applications and a blockchain that supports more functionality than just sending and receiving payments, but rather all sorts of cool things like lending and borrowing, decentralized exchanges, etc.

-Ethereum's native asset ETH serves as the currency to cover costs for using these applications.
+Ethereum's native asset ETH serves as the currency to cover costs (called gas fees) for using these applications or any sort of transaction.
 Whenever there's a transaction, an amount of ETH must be paid.
 When interacting with a smart contract in any decentralized application, a set of instructions run in the Ethereum Virtual Machine and a cost is charged to the user based on what and how many operations were performed.

 #### ETH's performance vs BTC